alfa23/portfolio-project-two/README.md

 ## Site Owner Goals:

-- Establish a simple-yet-stylish test for nerdiness
+- Develop a simple-yet-stylish interactive online test for nerdiness
-- Ability to
-- Opportunity for other nerdy types to make contact & offer feedback
+- Offer the opportunity for other nerdy types to make contact and offer feedback/suggestions

   Additional ***stakeholder concerns*** for consideration:
   - Geeky, retro feel with some animated element(s) preferred; page background/icons/logo
-  - Multiple themed galleries rather than all-artworks-in-one
-  - Potential for future expansion of question base
+  - Provide clear credits and image information for all logos utilised in the test
+  - The ability to easily expand and/or change the test material

 ## Potential Features:

 Considering the goals, expectations and concerns detailed above, potential features for the **nerdOmeter** site should include:
-- A stylish and effective design with easy, intuitive navigation - and some animation!
+- A stylish, retro feel with easy, intuitive navigation/controls - and some animation!
+- To test user's knowledge in an engaging-yet-challenging experience
-- A prominent contact methods; feedback form
+- Provide a prominent contact method for user interaction
+- Potential to easily expand/change test content
 - Potential for a Rankings or Leaderboard feature

 ----